Regina José Galindo: Performances

 She first gave two performances in Guatemala in 1999, and gained international fame.
 One of her well-known acts include ¿Quién Puede Borrar las Huellas?
 (Translated: "Who Can Erase the Traces"), from 2003, in which she walked from the Congress of Guatemala building to the National Palace, dipping her bare feet at intervals in a white basin full of human blood as a vigorous protest against the presidential candidacy of Guatemala’s former dictator José Efraín Ríos Montt.

 Another of her notable works was titled Perra (2005), in which she carved the Spanish word perra, or bitch, on her legs, in protest against violence against women.

+"279 Golpes" (279 Blows) is another of her performances from 2005 in which she is enclosed in a cubicle and inflicts a blow on her own body for each murdered woman in Guatemala from January 1st to the 9th of that year.

 She frequently collaborates with other art performers, including compatriot Aníbal López.

 List of solo exhibitions

 List of group exhibitions

 In October 2008, Galindo exhibited alongside renowned artists like Tania Bruguera and Jimmie Durham at MoMA PS1 for NeoHooDoo: Art for a Forgotten Faith, an exhibition co-organized by The Menil Collection.

 Between March 25 and June 8, 2014, Padiglione d'Arte Contemporanea (PAC) exhibited a selection of Galindo's work in Estoy Viva.
 The show was divided in five sections: Politics, Woman, Violence, Organic and Death.
 Works such as ¿Quién puede borrar las huellas?
 (Who can erase the traces?, 2003), Himenoplastia (2004), Mientras, ellos siguen libres (While they are still free, 2007) and Caparazon (Shell, 2010) were presented alongside newer works that had not been exhibited before in Italy.

-In January of 2020, Galindo was part of Artpace’s exhibit titled Visibilities: Intrepid Women of Artpace.
+In January 2020, Galindo was part of Artpace’s exhibit titled Visibilities: Intrepid Women of Artpace.
 Curated by Erin K. Murphy, Visibilities not only kicks off the nonprofit's 25th anniversary celebration, but also highlights past artists from their International Artist-in-Residency program, such as Galindo who was a resident in Spring 2008.
 In Visibilities, a video that Galindo created during the 2008 residency is being showcased at Artpace for the first time.